Many resources are available to help those affected by disaster. Many are free and can be easily accessed using a smartphone.

 • NAEYC.org

-The National Association for the Education offers a list of organizations that help those in need, information on how to talk to young children about disasters they learn about in the media, and preparedness for child care and preschool programs in the U.S. Additional resources include a section on the need for child care centers and preschool programs to prepare for disasters.
+The National Association for the Education offers a list of organizations that help those in need, information on how to talk to young children about disasters they learn about in the media, and preparedness for childcare and preschool programs in the U.S. Additional resources include a section on the need for child care centers and preschool programs to prepare for disasters.
 For more information, click HERE.

 • NCTSN.org